MasatakaNakamura/remark/Markdown-Extensions.md

 ```</pre>

-Inline code is not automatically highlighted (unless [[configured to|Configuration]] by setting the `highlightInline` configuration option) and must be supplied a language class to be highlighted:
+Inline code is not automatically highlighted (unless [[configured to|Configuration]] by setting the `highlightInline` configuration option) and must be supplied a language to be highlighted:

     Inline code: `.ruby a = 5`